Introduction

 The Naming

 Zilkworm is an evolution of Silkworm Ethereum Client implementation by Erigon team in C++.
-This is one focussed on zero-knowledge proof systems that use RISCV backend.
-The existing EVMOne implementation is re-used, with tweaks targeted towards the prover SDK (such as Succinct SP1).
-While Silkworm was more focussed on RPC's, full scale integration with Erigon and features of full database layer, Zilkworm is more focussed on the core that runs state_transition of blocks, such as the EVM, signature validation and Merkle Patricia Trie.
+This is one focused on zero-knowledge proof systems that use a RISC-V backend.
+The existing EVMone implementation is re-used, with tweaks targeted towards the prover SDK (such as Succinct SP1).
+While Silkworm was more focused on RPCs, full scale integration with Erigon and features of full database layer, Zilkworm is more focused on the core that runs state_transition of blocks, such as the EVM, signature validation and Merkle Patricia Trie.

 The Driver

-The driving inspiration for ZK proofs of full block state transition is align with the Ethereum's overall vision to scale the L1, focus on privacy and embrace a new RISC-V paradigm.
+The driving inspiration for ZK proofs of full block state transition is aligned with Ethereum's overall vision to scale the L1, focus on privacy and embrace a new RISC-V paradigm.

 Of course, fulfilling these objectives together is a massive engineering challenge.
-It's a great time right now to be targetting RISC-V based provers which have shown promise in the recent years.
-Now it needs much push and optimization from the protocol side of things, including well thought out client core implementation itself
+It's a great time right now to be targeting RISC-V based provers which have shown promise in the recent years.
+Now it needs much push and optimization from the protocol side of things, including a well thought out client core implementation itself.

 Full Ethereum block proofs further open innovations for Layer-2 chains with possibilities of faster finality and fast 2-way interactions.
 Typically this was not thought to be possible earlier because of the economics of the proving itself.